thirdcloud-org/thirdcloud/README.md

 ThirdCloud helps you work smarter by bringing your tools and data together.

-- ☝️**One Platform**: Use all your tools in one place—no need to switch apps.
+- ☝️**One Platform**: All your tools in one place—no need to switch apps.
-- 🤝 **Easy Teamwork**: Collaborate smoothly, wherever your team is.
+- 🤝 **Easy Teamwork**: Collaborate smoothly across divisions.
-- 🤹 **Adaptable Workflows**: Customize it to fit how your team works best.
+- 🤹 **Adaptable Workflows**: Add third-party apps to fit the way you work.

 ## Third-party Apps